VovaStelmashchuk/QuirkRules/README.md

 **Unique, unconventional Detekt rules, expanding linting beyond the norm.
 Perfect for ous.**

-## How to use it

-2. Edit MyRule to fit your use case
-3. Share your rule!
-You can upload your rule to [Maven Central][maven_central] if you want.
-If you don't want to do all the steps that Maven Central requires you can just share your rule using [jitpack][jitpack].
-4. Extra: you can remove all this README and explain what your rule does and how to configure it.

 ## Documentation

 You can find the documentation about how to write [custom rules here][custom_rule_documentation].